 Dr. Sim and Dr. Chervenak presented our work during the Supercomputing 2013 in Denver, Co.
 (Nov.
-2013).
+2013) and the Supercomputing 2014 in New Orleans, LA (Nov.
+2014).
 We presented our results, and discussed the possible collaboration with audiences.
 Our goal there was to reach out researchers and infrastructure providers about our tools and form relationships where our software can be deployed on their sites.
 Based on those interactions, we plan to test the latest version of our software on the shared environment where higher throughput can be achieved.

-Dr. Chervenak presented a paper at the 22nd Euromicro International Conference on Parallel, Distributed and Network-based Processing in Turin, Italy in February, 2014.
+Dr. Chervenak presented a paper at the 22nd Euromicro International Conference on Parallel, Distributed and Network-based Processing in Turin, Italy in February 2014.
 The goal of this submission and presentation was to increase awareness of our work internationally, to reach beyond the U.S. communities that typically attend conferences such as Supercomputing and meetings such as the Open Science Grid All Hands Meeting.